Who is behind Start Me Up?

 What does a typical day look like?

 Not all days are the same.
 Some days will be spent on a field trip or on an excursion.
-We kick off with breakfast around 8am and the first workshops typically begin around 9.30am.
+Work begins around 9am most days.

 What is the application process?